blaenk/blaenk.github.io/provider/notes/cmake.markdown

 option (USE_FFTW "use the fftw library" OFF)
 ```

 Dependencies are generally found using the `find_package` directive.
-These are backed by CMake modules --- either built-in or found in the `CMAKE_MODULE_PATH` --- and handle the logic of searching for the libraries and headers of the particular package in various common locations.
+These are backed by CMake modules---either built-in or found in the `CMAKE_MODULE_PATH`---and handle the logic of searching for the libraries and headers of the particular package in various common locations.

 If the search was successful, these modules typically set a variable of the form `PACKAGENAME_FOUND` which can be tested.
-Further, they also set variables such as `PACKAGENAME_LIBRARIES` and `PACKAGENAME_INCLUDE_DIRS` --- sometimes singular, sometimes plural.
+Further, they also set variables such as `PACKAGENAME_LIBRARIES` and `PACKAGENAME_INCLUDE_DIRS`, which are sometimes singular and sometimes plural.

 In pertinent CMake files, these variables set by the `find_package` module are then used to resolve any dependencies in the code.
 For example, required headers can be added to the set of directories searched by the compiler using the `include_directories` directive: